McCoy Air Force Base: Cuban Missile Crisis

 On the morning of 27 October, a U-2 piloted by Major Rudolf Anderson, Jr., USAF, departed McCoy AFB on yet another Cuban overflight mission.
 A few hours into his mission, Anderson's aircraft was engaged by a Soviet-manned SA-2 Guideline surface-to-air missile site in the vicinity of Banes, Cuba.
 Hit by two of three SA-2 missiles fired, the aircraft was shot down over Cuba, killing Major Anderson.

-A week following the shoot down, Major Anderson's remains were turned over to a United Nations representative and returned to the United States.
-Major Anderson became the first recipient of the Air Force Cross, the U.S. Air Force's second highest decoration for valor after the Medal of Honor, which was awarded to him posthumously.
+A week following the downing, Major Anderson's remains were turned over to a United Nations representative and returned to the United States.
+Major Anderson became the first recipient of the Air Force Cross, the USAF's second-highest decoration for valor after the Medal of Honor, which was awarded to him posthumously.

 The Cuban missile confrontation was ultimately resolved and the air strikes, which would have been followed by an invasion of Cuba, were never launched.
-However, all of the aforementioned squadrons and detachments except one remained at McCoy until the end of November 1962.
-The 4080th at Laughlin AFB and its successor unit, the 100th Strategic Reconnaissance Wing at Davis-Monthan AFB, Arizona, would continue to maintain a permanent operating location at McCoy AFB for U-2 detachment operations monitoring Cuba through 1973, when it relocated to nearby Patrick AFB.
-In later years, these operations would occasionally be augmented by SR-71 detachments from the 9th Strategic Reconnaissance Wing at Beale AFB, California.
+All of the aforementioned squadrons and detachments except one remained at McCoy, though, until the end of November 1962.
+The 4080th at Laughlin AFB and its successor unit, the 100th Strategic Reconnaissance Wing at Davis-Monthan AFB, Arizona, continued to maintain a permanent operating location at McCoy AFB for U-2 detachment operations monitoring Cuba through 1973, when it relocated to nearby Patrick AFB.
+In later years, these operations occasionally were augmented by SR-71 detachments from the 9th Strategic Reconnaissance Wing at Beale AFB, California.

 306th Bombardment Wing

 SAC's Strategic Wing concept was phased out in early 1963.
-In most cases, the aircraft and crews remained at the same base, but the wing (and its bomb squadron) were given new designations.
-On 1 April 1963, the 306th Bombardment Wing (306 BW), a B-47 Stratojet unit originally scheduled for inactivation, moved on paper from MacDill AFB, Florida to McCoy AFB, converting to a B-52D Stratofortress and KC-135A Stratotanker wing by absorbing the assets and personnel of the 4047th Strategic Wing.
+In most cases, the aircraft and crews remained at the same base, but the wing and its bomb squadron were given new designations.
+On 1 April 1963, the 306th Bombardment Wing (306 BW), a B-47 Stratojet unit originally scheduled for inactivation, moved on paper from MacDill AFB, Florida, to McCoy AFB, converting to a B-52D Stratofortress and KC-135A Stratotanker wing by absorbing the assets and personnel of the 4047th Strategic Wing.
 With this standup of the 306 BW, the 4074th Strategic Wing was inactivated.